gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/programming-books.md

 </p>

 With the rise of _Agile_ and evolutionary architecture, architects are not needed anymore.
 Wrong!
-UML diagrams and PowerPoint slides are obsolete, yes, but modern architects ride the _Software Architect elevator_.
-This new kind of architect connects the penthouse (C-levels) with the engine room (software engineers) and all the levels in between.
+UML diagrams and PowerPoint slides are obsolete, but modern architects ride the _Software Architect elevator_, i.e. this new kind of architect connects the penthouse (C-levels) with the engine room (software engineers) and all the levels in between.
 The book is worth reading just because of Gregor's awesome metaphors.
 You find a great teaser in his awesome